adevinta/zoe/docs/index.md

 Zoe really shines when it comes to interacting with cloud hosted kafka clusters (kubernetes, AWS, etc.) **due to its ability to offload consumption and execution to kubernetes pods or lambda functions** (more runners will be supported in the future).

+## Try out zoe right from your browser!

+You can use our [Katacoda course](https://www.katacoda.com/wlezzar/courses/zoe) to try out zoe and learn about the basics without even installing it.

 ## Key features

 Here are some of the most interesting features of zoe :